mozilla-platform-ops/ronin_puppet/r10k_modules/scheduled_task/README.md

     Each month must be an integer between 1 and 12.
   * `on` (Required) — Which days of the month the task should run, as an array.
     Each day must be an integer between 1 and 31.
+    * The string `last` may be used in the array for this property to trigger a task to run on the last day of each selected month.
+This feature is only available for tasks with compatibility level `2` or higher.
 * For monthly (by weekday) triggers:
   * `months` — Which months the task should run, as an array.
 Defaults to all months.
 Each month must be an integer between 1 and 12.
   * `day_of_week` (Required) — Which day of the week the task should run, as an array with only one element.